yoman38/ExceltoSQL/Readme.txt

 7. COPY PASTE THE CONTENT IN TXT FILE TO MICROSOFT SQL QUERY

 **WIP : EXCEPTION HANDLING, allow the users to leave the program at any time.

+////// AUTOMATIC TXT TO SQL CONVERTER
+VBA Code Overview for Microsoft Access and SQL Server Integration

+1. Introduction:
+This VBA module provides functionalities to connect to a SQL Server database, fetch and display user tables, and execute SQL statements from a selected `.txt` file.
+Users can also specify the server and database names for a custom connection.

+2. Functions and Procedures:

+- ConnectToSQL(serverName, dbName):
+  Connects to the specified SQL Server and database.
+Returns a Boolean indicating success or failure.

+- GetTableNames():
+  Fetches the names of user tables in the connected SQL Server database and returns them as a concatenated string.

+- DeleteTableIfExists(tableName):
+  Deletes the specified table from the SQL Server database if it exists.

+- UpdateSQLWithTxtContent():
+  This is the primary procedure.
+It prompts the user for server and database names, shows existing user tables, asks for a `.txt` file containing SQL commands, and executes the SQL commands.

+- GetQueryFromTxt(filePath):
+  Reads and returns the content of the specified `.txt` file.

+3. Usage:
+To use the module, integrate it into an Access VBA project.
+Users can run the `UpdateSQLWithTxtContent` procedure, either directly or by attaching it to a form button, to start the process.

+4. Notes:
+- Ensure all functions and procedures are in the same VBA module.
+- Before executing a new table creation, the script will check if a table with the same name already exists and will delete it.
+This can lead to data loss, so use with caution.
+- System tables and tables from special schemas are excluded from the table list display.

 ______
 Older version